 Too many companies focus on new product development metrics that tell them whether they’ve succeeded or failed rather than measuring the behaviors that drive success.

-More effective new product development metrics track the critical few factors that allow project leadership to make better decisions.
+Effective new product development metrics track the critical few factors that allow project leadership to seed improvements throughout the organization.
+They provide a clear line of sight to broader, strategic goals.
+The key is to measure behaviors that are tied to specific initiatives that support theses goals.
 Our approach to metrics establishes an early warning system that helps drifting projects get back on track.

 Download Product Development Metrics from Innovate Products Faster

 Program Management 2.0: Monitoring Project Performance (Presentation Slides)

 Presentation covering how to create and update Schedule Prediction Accuracy charts and how to demonstrate program status by showing scope, cost and time in one chart.
 Includes Metrics for estimating progress (at the engineering task levels); Monitoring Progress (Earned Value – Scope, Cost and Time); 3 Risk Monitoring; 4 Circle Dot Charts.

 Measurements can do as much harm as good.
 The key is measuring the right things.
 Some criteria for good metrics: Traceable to results (not measure results); Hard to game (objectively measured); Target curve that varies with time; Not related to compensation; Culturally aligned; Easy to measure?

 Agile Project Management in a Waterfall World: Managing Sprints with Predictive Metrics (Slideshare)

 Presentation showing how to use predictive metrics to translate Sprints and other Agile approaches to Hardware and mixed systems projects.
 Shows how to apply boundary conditions to better manage projects.

 Report on a benchmark study to capture best practices in the application of SW metrics dashboards.
 Ten technology companies participated in the study.